You Don't Need Equipment for an Upper Body Workout

 - Lean forward, bending at the hips and set your palms down on the mat.
 You can bend your knees if you are having trouble reaching the floor.

-- Walk on your hands into a high plank, your shoulders directly above your wrists.
+- Walk on your left hand and right hand into a high plank, your shoulders directly above your wrists.

 - Add a push up to maximize your workout.